Alex Iwobi: International career

 Eligible to represent England or his birth country Nigeria, Iwobi started as a youth international for England, with whom he won the 2011 Victory Shield.
 Iwobi earned 11 caps for England at underage level, but went on to declare for Nigeria in 2015.
 He made his senior debut for the Super Eagles on 8 October, replacing Ahmed Musa in the 57th minute of a 2–0 friendly defeat to DR Congo in Visé, Belgium.

 He was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics.
 He was not a part of the 18-man final squad.

 In August 2017 Iwobi pulled out of Nigeria's squad for that month's World Cup qualifiers due to injury.
 In October 2017, Iwobi scored for Nigeria in a 1–0 win over Zambia to secure the Super Eagles a spot in the 2018 FIFA World Cup in Russia.
 He was named in Nigeria's 23-man squad for the competition and featured in all three games as the Super Eagles were knocked out in the group stage.

 In April 2019, he said he wanted to emulate his uncle Jay-Jay Okocha by winning the Africa Cup of Nations.
 He was included in Nigeria's squad for the 2019 tournament.
 At the tournament he said he would ignore the labelling of Nigeria as favourites.
 After the tournament he said he was looking forward to returning to club football with Arsenal.

 Iwobi was named in the Nigeria squad for the delayed 2021 Africa Cup of Nations in 2022.
 He was given a red card five minutes after coming on as a substitute in the knockout stage match against Tunisia, a match Nigeria lost 0–1.
+At the 2023 African Cup of Nations, Iwobi was also in the Nigerian squad and played all seven games as Nigeria emerged runner-up, losing the final game to hosts, Ivory Coast.

+Personal life

+In December 2024, Iwobi opened a temporary shop in east London which gave out free food for local residents for Christmas.

+Musical career

+In 2024, Alex Iwobi launched a music career under the stage name "17," a reference to his shirt number at Fulham.
+His debut single, titled "Don't Shoot," was released in June 2024 and featured contributions from former Arsenal teammate Chuba Akpom, performing as Skoli, and Medy Elito, also known as Don-EE.
+The track received attention for its reflective lyrics and accumulated close to 60,000 streams on Spotify.

+In October 2024, Iwobi followed up with his second single, "What's Luv?," featuring artists SPKS and MBrown.
+The song blends Afro-swing rhythms with themes exploring modern relationships.